moov-io/customers/README.md

 Customers has an endpoint which encrypts an account number for transit to another service.
 This encryption is currently done with a symmetric key to the other service.

-- `TRANSIT_LOCAL_BASE64_KEY`: A base64 encoded key used to encrypt account numbers for transit.
-This value needs to look like `base64key://value` where `value` is a 32 byte random key.
+- `TRANSIT_LOCAL_BASE64_KEY`: A URI used to encrypt account numbers for transit.
+This value needs to look like `base64key://value` where `value` is a base64 encoded 32 byte random key.

 #### Storage